- Cannot make or receive VoIP calls.

 How do I get rid of the echo that the person being called complains about?

 You could try and turn down your phone volume.
 Acoustic feedback from the speaker to the microphone of a telephone handset can cause an echo.
 Keep your VoIP devices and Handsets away from other electromagnetic devices.
 In some cases, it can be due to network connections and/or your carrier.
 In these cases, the echo will most likely go away within a few hours.
-In other cases, echo can be caused by faulty or corroded wiring.
-Check your phone jacks and make sure the wire and connections are clean.
+In other cases, echoes can be caused by faulty or corroded wiring.
+Check your phone-jack and make sure the wire and connections are clean.

 I pick up the receiver and have no dial tone.
 What can the issue be?

-First, make sure that you have power and an active Internet connection.
+First, make sure that you have power and an active internet connection.
 If you do have a connection to the Internet, but no dial tone, do a power reset, starting with the router and VoIP device.
 Power them back in the sequence, the router first, then the VoIP device, making sure to give the modem some time to reconnect with the ISP.

 I make good two-way calls, but three-way calls sound terrible.
 What can I do?

 This is most likely a bandwidth issue.
-In terms of sizing, a typical single two-way call needs approximately 60 Kbps (depending on the codec used), a single three-way call would require at least 90kbps of bandwidth.
+In terms of sizing, a typical single two-way call needs approximately 60 Kbps (depending on the codec used), a single three-way call would require at least 90 Kbps of bandwidth.
 This bandwidth needs to be available on both the upload and download stream.
 Make sure you have sufficient bandwidth, and that should solve the problem.

 I hear a buzz or static on the line, is this normal?